A Heartfelt Turkish Wedding Experience

 DJI_0031.jpg

-I won’t be captioning all pictures, just a few I feel need a commentary.
+I won’t be captioning every photo, just the few I feel deserve a little extra commentary.

 BPM_2557.jpg